outstand/api-docs/README.md

 # Ace of Sales API Documentation

-This is a REST-style api that uses JSON for serialization and [OAuth2 for authentication](#authentication).
+This is a REST-style API that uses JSON for serialization and [API token](#authentication) for authentication.
+You can only access our API over HTTPS.

 ## Authentication

-OAuth 2
+Every request must be made with an API token.
+Your account's API token can be found on the "User Settings" page inside of the "Your Account" area.

 ## Rate Limiting